Stakeholders gather to advance impact investing in South East AsiaPress Releases /23 November 2018

 The events were led by Investing in Women, an initiative of the Australian Government, in partnership with the Global Impact Investing Network (GIIN) and the Asian Venture Philanthropy Network (AVPN).
 It was co-hosted by the Ayala Foundation in the Philippines, YCAB Foundation in Indonesia, and Standard Chartered in Vietnam.

-They featured an overview of the global and regional impact investing market by the GIIN; reflections on opportunities for impact investing from leading investors in the three countries; and a networking reception with peers from local impact investing and wider financial communities.
+They featured an overview of the global and regional impact investing market by the GIIN, which launched during the events its latest research, The Landscape for Impact Investing in South East Asia; reflections on opportunities for impact investing from leading investors in the three countries; and a networking reception with peers from local impact investing and wider financial communities.

-Over the past five years, the Asia Pacific region has been the fastest-growing impact investing market globally.
+Over the past five years, the Asia Pacific region has been the fastest-growing impact investing market globally, the GIIN report said.
 Private impact investors (PIIs) and development finance institutions (DFIs) are drawn to the region, with especially high activity in the dynamic economies of Indonesia, the Philippines, and Vietnam.

-Indonesia is the largest impact investing market in South East Asia by number of deals and amount of capital deployed according to a recent GIIN-Intellecap report.
-Since 2007, 23 PIIs have deployed over USD 107 million into 54 deals.
+Indonesia is the largest impact investing market in South East Asia by number of deals and amount of capital deployed.
+The GIIN report noted that since 2007, 23 PIIs have deployed over USD 107 million into 54 deals.
 Six DFIs have made 43 direct investments totaling some USD 2.3 billion over the same period.

 “The country has a burgeoning entrepreneurial environment, with plenty of opportunities for impact investors to identify and support innovative start-ups committed to addressing the nation’s most pressing social and environmental challenges,” GIIN Research Director Abhilash Mudaliar said.